-- An application to render financial accounts to a date other than the last day of a company's financial year-end may have negative tax implications for the fiscus.
+- An application to render financial accounts to a date other than the last day of a company's financial year-end should not have negative consequences for the fiscus (see Example 1).
 The earlier closure of financial accounts may lead to the manipulation of income and expenditure of the company.
 For example, it may result in the deferral of income derived as a result of the conclusion of a large contract or transaction.
-Approval will be granted only if the Commissioner is satisfied that the purpose of the application is not for obtaining a tax benefit. - Each application will be considered on its own merits by taking the specific circumstances of the company into account. - The application must be in writing and reasons indicating the special circumstances to be taken into account must be furnished.
-Supporting information and documentation must accompany the application in order for the Commissioner to make an informed decision. - The application should be submitted to a SARS Branch Office within a reasonable period before the last day of the company's financial year.
+Approval will be granted only if the Commissioner is satisfied that the purpose of the application is not to obtain a tax benefit and may be subject to specified conditions. - Each application will be considered on its own merits by taking the specific circumstances of the company into account. - The application must be in writing and reasons detailing the special circumstances to be taken into account must be furnished.
+Supporting information and documentation must accompany the application in order for the Commissioner to make an informed decision. - The application should be submitted to a SARS branch office within a reasonable period before the last day of the company's financial year.
 Failure to submit an application within a reasonable period may result in approval not being granted before the end of the financial year.
-Such a delay will result in the company being assessed for that year on the basis that no application was submitted. - A company that enjoyed past approval to change the day on which its financial accounts are closed, may submit a further application to change the fixed day approved by the Commissioner to another day on which it wishes to close its financial accounts in the future.
-The Commissioner, however, favours the consistent reporting of results and any such application will be approved only if sound reasons exist for the requested change. - A company that wants to change the fixed day approved by the Commissioner back to its original financial year-end must also submit an application to SARS requesting the change.
+Such a delay will result in the company being assessed for that year of assessment on the basis that no application was submitted.